World Anti-Fascist War: Origins

-One month after becoming Chairman of the Chinese Communist Party, Mao Zedong gave the opening speech at the CCP's 7th National Congress on 23 April 1943:
+Mao Zedong gave the opening speech at the CCP's 7th National Congress on 23 April 1945:

 The times are very favourable.
 In Europe, Hitler will soon be overthrown.
 The chief theatre of the world anti-fascist war is in the West, where the fighting will soon end in victory, thanks to the efforts of the Soviet Red Army.
 The guns of the Red Army can already be heard in Berlin, which will probably fail before long.
 In the East, too, victory in the war to overthrow Japanese imperialism is nigh.
 Our congress is meeting on the eve of final victory in the anti-fascist war.

 In September 1949, Belgian Resistance member and Trotskyist activist Ernest Mandel wrote an article "Purge of Soviet Culture", criticizing the term in a broader trend of Russian nationalism and Soviet patriotism in World War II.

 By tying patriotism to the line of the “world anti-fascist war” and “unity of the great allies,” the People’s Front vocabulary was introduced in the USSR itself for the first time in the history of Stalinism.

-Jiang Zemin used the term in a speech at the UN's 2000 Millennium Summit: "the United Nations came into being at the historic moment of the great victory in the world's anti-fascist war".
+CCP general secretary Jiang Zemin used the term in a speech at the UN's 2000 Millennium Summit: "the United Nations came into being at the historic moment of the great victory in the world's anti-fascist war".
 Ministry of Foreign Affairs spokesperson Hong Lei stated during the 2012 anti-Japanese demonstrations in China that "These actions express the Chinese people's ... profound dissatisfaction with Japan's challenge to the achievements of the World Anti-Fascist War and the post-war international order."